CITIC Metal and Zijin Mining invested more than C$800 million

 Exploration activities continue at Kakula and Kamoa North

-Ongoing upgrading work enables Mwadingusha power station to supply 32 megawatts of clean electricity to national grid
+Ongoing upgrading work enables Mwadingusha hydropower station to supply clean electricity to the national grid

-The Kansoko Mine, Kakula Mine and Kamoa camp have been connected to the national hydroelectric power grid since the completion of a 12-kilometre, 120-kilovolt, dual-circuit power line between Kansoko and Kakula last December.
+The Kansoko Mine, Kakula Mine and Kamoa camp have been connected to the national hydroelectric power grid since the completion of a 12-kilometre, 120-kilovolt, dual-circuit power line between Kansoko and Kakula in December 2017.
 The design of permanent, 11-kilovolt reticulation to the vent shafts and mine has started, which includes substations, overhead lines and surface cables.

 Continued focus on community and sustainability

-Additional, non-farming-related activities for Q3 2018 included education and literacy programs; the completion of a new school at the Muvunda village; a community water program; the continuation of the brick-making program; the creation of unskilled job opportunities; and the completion of the Kakula mine resettlement project.
+Additional non-farming-related activities for 2018 included education and literacy programs, the completion of a community water program, the continuation of the brick-making program and the creation of unskilled job opportunities.

 100%-owned by Ivanhoe Mines